-1. FORKS (SLIDE TYPE)
+1. FORKS

-- (1) Lower the fork carriage until the forks are approximately 25 mm (1 in) from the floor. - (2) Release fork anchor pins and slide one fork at a time toward the center of the carriage where a notch has been cut in the bottom plate for easy fork removal. - (3) Remove only one fork at a time. - Mean of the control of the contro - Remove all wiring harness for the head lamp and work lamp etc. - (4) Reverse the above procedure to install load forks.
+- (1) Lower the fork carriage until the forks are approximately 25 mm (1 in) from the floor. - (2) Release fork anchor pins and slide one fork at a time toward the center of the carriage where a notch has been cut in the bottom plate for easy fork removal. - (3) Remove only one fork at a time. - On larger forks it may be necessary to use a block of wood. - (4) Reverse the above procedure to install load forks.